khalidr/DynamicValidation/README.md

 ## Architectural Overview

 The system allows users to create a set of validations in json, to be applied to a sequence of arbitrary attributes that appear on a Food Unit.
-The `ValidationSet` must be created first, where the `id` is the `productType` that the validations need to be applied to.
+The `ValidationSet` must be created first, where the `id` is the `productType` of the respective `FoodUnit`.

 Here is an example of what a `ValidationSet` may look like: